rwbl/blescanner/examples/README.md

 ### Sensor Decoder Scripts (Python)
 The **Python sensor decoder scripts** are used to get & decode the sensor data and run the BLE Scanner as an external process.

-The output, JSON object containing an array with one or more devices (sensors), is decoded according the data format specifications.
+The output, JSON object containing an array with one or more devices (sensors), is decoded according the data format specifications (see previous Devices Scanner).

 ### Domoticz Home Automation System
-For the **Domoticz Home Automation System**, there are examples on how to use the BLE Scanner (blescanner.py) in dzVents automation scripts.
+For the **Domoticz Home Automation System**, there are examples on how to use the BLE Scanner in dzVents automation scripts.

 There are two options on decoding and updating the Domoticz devices:
 * Sensor data decoding from the JSON object returned by the BLE Scanner and Domoticz device update in the Domoticz dzVents script (preferred)).